ctmrbio/stag-mwc/docs/source/modules.rst

 :Tool: `BBMap`_
 :Output folder: ``bbmap/<database_name>``

 This module maps read using `BBMap`_.
-The output is in gzipped SAM format.
-It is possible to configure the mapping settings almost entirely according to preference, with the exception of changing the output format from gzipped SAM.
+The output is in sorted and indexed BAM format (with an option to keep the intermediary SAM file used to create the BAM).
+It is possible to configure the mapping settings almost entirely according to preference, with the exception of changing the output format.
 Use the configuration parameter ``bbmap:extra`` to add any standard BBMap commandline parameter you want.

 Bowtie2